-Implants and instruments are provided non-sterile.
-Instruments must be cleaned and sterilized before use.
-Implants may be processed prior to use and must be sterilized before use.
+Implants and instruments are provided non-sterile and must be cleaned and sterilized prior to use.
 Validated sterilization cycle parameter protocols are noted in the STERILIZATION section of this insert.
-Implants that have come in direct contact with a patient or bio-contaminants should be disposed of.

 Some instruments may be sharp, depending on their intended use.
 Care should be taken in handling such instruments to avoid injury to the user or patient.